What to Buy.

 - Star Watch Case Company

-Watch repairs:How do I put a minute hand on a watch?
+Watch faults and repairs:How do I put a minute hand on a watch?

 How do I replace a watch crystal?